Enterprise-Grade Monitoring & SIEM for a Homelab - From Zero to 76 Custom Alert Rules

 Built With Claude Code

-The entire monitoring and SIEM stack — all Ansible playbooks, Helm values, custom rules, decoders, dashboards, exporters, and alert configurations — was built using Claude Code (Claude Opus).
+The entire monitoring and SIEM stack - all Ansible playbooks, Helm values, custom rules, decoders, dashboards, exporters, alert configurations, and automation scripts - was built using Claude Code (Claude Opus).

 My role: Architect defining requirements, reviewing outputs, and making security decisions.